fanpu/website/_posts/2023-06-16-college-application-tips.markdown

 - probably already repeated a bunch of times by your school college admission counsellors, but here for completeness

 ## Making Use of Opportunities
+Due to the large diversity in applicant backgrounds (and in particular for international applicants), admission counselors will consider your application in the context of your specific background.
+This means that while

 Show

 ## Not Where You Start, But Where You Finish